AGMs

 6 questions asked at 2023 NZ ME AGM

-Here is the text of the questions asked at the NZ ME hybrid AGM held on April 26, 2023.
+Here is the text of the 6 written questions lodged at the 68 minute NZ ME (NZM) hybrid AGM held on April 26, 2023.
+See notice of meeting.
+There were no material protest votes.

 1. Do any proxy advisers cover our company and, if so, did any of them recommend against any of the items today?
 Also, why not disclose the proxies to the ASX and NZSE with the formal addresses like others across the ditch now regularly do?